 Increase lamp-life up to 5 times

-The Pulselite allows the filament and bulb to run at a lower temperature.
-The bulb retains full rated candle power; less heat, less stress, more visibility.
-It's a win-win situation.
-If you're turning on your landing lights for visibility, you might as well get the best visual benefit and save on bulb replacements and maintenance.
+Another benefit of the Pulselite system is that it increases lamp life by up to 5 times by allowing the filament and bulb to run at a lower temperature.
+The bulb retains full rated candle power; less heat, less stress, and more visibility.
+It's a win-win!
+If you're turning on your landing lights for visibility, you might as well get the best visual benefit and save on the cost of bulb replacements and maintenance.

 Reduce the Likelihood of Bird Strikes

-Is there a means by which birds might better discern aircraft position and speed, so as to reduce collisions?
+Is there a means by which birds might better discern aircraft position and speed, so as to reduce bird strikes?
 We know that vision is a primary and highly developed sensory pathway in birds.
-Recent work has shown that light can be an effective tool as a repellent and, potentially, as an alert, especially when bird strikes cost the international airline industry over $1.28 billion annually.
+Recent work has shown that light can be an effective tool as a bird repellent and, potentially, as an alert, especially when bird strikes cost the international airline industry over $3 billion annually.